 Annual totals: 1,500 × 0.295 kg cardboard = 442.5 kg; 1,500 × 0.020 kg plastic = 30 kg.

-The fees are genuinely modest.
+The fees are still modest at this scale.
 The compliance effort — registration, tracking, annual declaration — is the substantive cost.

 Reporting Deadlines